anniejw6/modmarg/README.md

 Calculate predicted levels and marginal effects from 'glm' objects, using the delta method to calculate standard errors.
 This is an R-based version of Stata's 'margins' command.

 It differs from existing packages such as [margins](https://github.com/leeper/margins) by using the closed-form derviatives stored in `glm` objects, rather than calculating the derivative numerically.
+As a result, it is substantially faster than existing packages.

 # Usage